 These are companies that look to return value to their shareholders through regular dividend payouts.
 When building a income producing portfolio these are just the types of companies we’re looking to add.
 Let’s take a look at the list…

 We just looked at SUNS a week ago as they recently raised their dividend for the 3rd time in 3 months.
-SUNS is a BDC, or Business Development Company – this is a company that loans money to other companies when banks or other traditional lenders won’t.
+SUNS is a BDC, or Business Development Company – a company that loans money to other companies when banks or other traditional lenders won’t.
 Often times the BDC will take an equity position in the borrower as well as collect interest on the money loaned.
 The BDC is interested in participating in the future success of the company not just providing capital.

 While SUNS is a newer issue having just gone public in March 2011 and only paying a dividend since June it has shown the potential to grow income and return that capital on an increasing basis to the shareholders.
 The risk factor for SUNS is rated a 10 (Very High) due to it’s short operating history, however it appears to be a good way to play the “improving economy” and participate in the higher returns that go along with an early stage investment opportunity.